-DETAILS OF THE IMPACT (60%)
+Details of the impact (60%)

-- Describe the impact of this research, specifically how the research has influenced or benefited the economy, society, environment, or culture, beyond the contribution to academic research. - Include evidence of the significance of the impact.
-This should include a description of the social, cultural, or other significant impact achieved because of the public's engagement with the research (e.g., widespread readership of outputs or through media engagement). - Where applicable, describe how the plan for research impact was developed, who has benefitted from the research, and how it reached the end user (Click here for a CSIRO case study example).
+- Describe the impact of this research, specifically how the research has influenced or benefited the economy, society, environment, or culture, beyond the contribution to academic research. - o Include evidence of the significance of the impact.
+This should include a description of the social, cultural, or other significant impact achieved because of the public's engagement with the research (e.g., widespread readership of outputs or through media engagement). - Where applicable, describe how the plan for research impact was developed, who has benefitted from the research, and how it reached the end user (see here for an example).

 - Include evidence of excellence in relation to the nominated research.
-This may include information related to measures of esteem, honours and awards/prizes, and any other evaluations of the research, which are appropriate to demonstrating excellence. - Research nominated for this medal must have been published in internationally respected, externally refereed outlets (noting that this includes national publishing houses and journals of international standing).
-Provide details of these publications, including citation data where appropriate. - Creative research practices that have generated non-traditional research outputs are considered under this criterion.
+This may include information related to measures of esteem, honours and award/prizes, and any other evaluations of the research, which are appropriate to demonstrating excellence. - Research nominated for this medal must have been published in internationally respected, externally refereed outlets (noting that this includes national publishing houses and journals of international standing).
+Provide details of these publications, including citation data where appropriate. - Creative research practices that have generated non-traditional research outputs is considered under this criterion.
 Here, nominees should describe these outputs and explain how they represent research excellence in their field.
-The nominator should reinforce this assessment of non-traditional research outputs. - Evidence of competitive external research funding, secured either to support the nominated research or awarded because of the successful outcomes of the research, OR - Evidence of external research funding from sources other than competitive grants (e.g. contract research) and the satisfaction of the funder, for example through further funding or written endorsement of their satisfaction.
+The nominator should reinforce this assessment of non-traditional research outputs. - Evidence of competitive external research funding, secured either to support the nominated research or awarded because of the successful outcomes of the research, OR

+Evidence of external research funding from sources other than competitive grants (e.g. contract research) and the satisfaction of the funder, for example through further funding or written endorsement of their satisfaction.

-As a member of the UTS community, staff are expected to adhere to the principles of good citizenship, being generous with their help, supporting others and collaborating with colleagues in matters relating to research, learning and teaching, knowledge transfer, and working for the benefit of the University as a whole.
+As a member of the UTS community, staff are expected to adhere to the principles of good citizenship, being generous with your help and support to others and collaborating with all colleagues in matters relating to research, learning and teaching, knowledge transfer, and working for the benefit of the University as a whole.
 Examples of good citizenship and conduct are:

-- Active engagement with colleagues and accepting delegated responsibilities. - Creating good working relationships with colleagues and others. - Fulfilling commitments. - Adherence to the University's policies. - Respect for colleagues at all levels. - Contributing positively to meetings or training events. - Showing leadership in the promotion of work/life balance. - Contributing to a culture of peer support and mentoring. - Provide evidence of adherence to the principles of good citizenship.
+- Active engagement with colleagues and accepting delegated responsibilities. - Creating good working relationships with colleagues and others. - Fulfilling commitments. - o Adherence to the University's policies. - o Respect for colleagues at all levels. - Contributing positively to meetings or training events. - Showing leadership in the promotion of work/life balance. - Contributing to a culture of peer support and mentoring.